-Normally when people share on Facebook, it’s something mundane like what’s for lunch (that’s me) or the latest Cracked or BoingBoing article.
-Every once in awhile I’ll see something from HuffPo and on a rare occasion, I’ll click on something like “10 Things That The People Who Love Their Lives Are Doing Differently”, read it and think, “Holy ^&%$, yeah…they get it.”
-This article struck a cord with me and from what I can tell, many of my friends as well..
+Normally when people share on Social Media, it’s something mundane like what’s for lunch (that’s me) or the latest Buzzfeed article.
+Every once in a while, I’ll see something from HuffPo, and on a rare occasion, I’ll click on something like “10 Things That The People Who Love Their Lives Are Doing Differently”, read it, and think, “Holy ^&%$, yeah…they get it.”
+This article struck a chord with me and, from what I can tell, many of my friends as well.

 (who we attribute this to is up for debate, FYI)

-That internal compass, that sense of direction, right vs wrong and really sticking to your guns was what I kept thinking about.
-While I’ve seen someone comment that the article felt like it was describing someone who was independent and wealthy, I honestly felt like it could accurately describe me and I’m definitely not independently wealthy.
+That internal compass, that sense of direction, right vs. wrong, and really sticking to your guns was what I kept thinking about.
+While I’ve seen someone comment that the article described someone independent and wealthy, I honestly felt like it could accurately describe me, and I’m definitely not independently wealthy.
 (Wish No. 982726)

-One example was a situation in which someone took something from level 3 to level 10, name dropping and trying to bully me into doing something I could not do.
+One example was when someone took something from level 3 to level 10, name-dropping and trying to bully me into doing something I could not do.
 I never wavered from my initial response.
 My internal playbook helped guide me and give me a strong foundation in which to push back.
-When the attacks mounted I stood steadfast.
+When the attacks mounted, I stood steadfast.
 This quote from Lincoln best describes my frame of mind,

 “If I were to try to read, much less answer, all the attacks made on me, this shop might as well be closed for any other business.
 I do the very best I know how – the very best I can, and I mean to keep doing so until the end.
 If the end brings me out all right, what is said against me won’t amount to anything.
 If the end brings me out wrong, ten angels swearing I was right would make no difference.”